snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 The required fields are `order_id`, `total_value`, and `items`.

-The interesting argument is `items`.
+The relevant argument here is `items`.
 This should be an array, each of whose entries is a dictionary containing data about a single item in the transaction.
 The mandatory fields in the dictionary are `sku`, `price`, and `quantity`.

 An example may help.
 The call to track an ecommerce transaction in which two items are sold might look like this: